privacygmail cleanupemail security

 • Your emails on their servers can be requested

-• Requests increased 60% since 2023
+• Requests up 60% since 2023

-• International jurisdiction complications
+• International jurisdiction adds complications

 Protection strategies:

-• Choose tools with minimal data retention
+• Pick tools with minimal data retention

 • Prefer tools with clear legal resistance policies